 To prove Theorem \ref{thm: new}, in Sect.\,4.1 we first localise the problem to small coordinates charts in the interior or near the boundary.
 The key is to estimate the vortex stretching term $[Stretch]$, which is carried out in Sects.\,4.2--4.10.
 Finally, we conclude the proof in Sect.\,4.11, thanks to the preliminary energy estimates obtained in Sect.\,3.

-The general strategy for the proof is based on the continuation argument as follows.
-By the definition of weak/strong solutions, we know that
+Let us also comment on the general strategy for the proof.
+It is based on the following continuation argument.
+From the definition of weak and strong solutions, we know that

-is a {\em breakdown criterion} for the strong solution.
+is a {\em breakdown criterion} for strong solutions.
 That is, a weak solution $u$ on $[0,T[$ cannot be strong beyond the time $T$ if the above quantity blows up.
-Therefore, we assume that $u$ is a strong solution on $[0,T[$ for some $T \leq T^\star$, and that $T$ is the maximal lifespan of $u$.
-Utilising the energy estimate in Theorem \ref{thm: energy estimate} and the bound for $[Stretch]$ in the current section, we prove that such a blowup shall not occur.
-Thus, $u$ is strong on $[0,T + \delta]$ for some $\delta >0$, which contradicts the maximality of $T$.
+Therefore, we assume that $u$ is a strong solution on $[0,T[$ for some $T \leq T^\star$.
+Utilising the energy estimate in Theorem \ref{thm: energy estimate} and the bound for $[Stretch]$ in the current section, we prove that the above blowup does not occur.
+Thus, $u$ is strong on $[0,T + \delta]$ for some $\delta >0$, which gives us the contradiction.
 Therefore, $u$ is strong all the way up to $T^\star$.